 MZP Technologica: low-cost device providing medical diagnosis with small samples.

-Participants in the session come from Argentina, the United Kingdom and the United States, and female founders lead three of the companies, Juno Biomedical, Field Ready and Impact Vision.
+Participants in the session come from Argentina, the United Kingdom and the United States, and female founders lead three of the companies, Field Ready and Impact Vision.
 Impact Vision is a Global Solutions Program ’15 graduate, highlighting the unique end-to-end entrepreneurial journey SU provides through its programs, from an idea to the creation of a company.

 “SU Labs provides an innovation community, where startups have the opportunity to connect with large organizations, governments and universities to identify, incubate and accelerate big ideas aimed at solving the world’s important challenges,” said Rob Nail, CEO and Associate Founder of Singularity University.
 “We welcome this next group of startups, who will learn to apply exponential technologies to these issues, and leverage SU’s subject matter experts, tools and methods to create sustainable business solutions with the potential to positively impact billions of lives.”